hjonathan/OneFlux/README.md

 ```

 ### EventBus
-For more Information about Evetn Bus see postal js
+For more Information about Event Bus see postal js